nyonyoko/what_to_eat/README.md

 Ruby's,East Village,Brunch;Lunch,Western,Medium,9:00,23:00
 ```

+✅ Use commas `,` to separate the fields.

 ✅ Use semicolons `;` to separate multiple areas, meals, types, or prices.

 ✅ Times must be in **24-hour `HH:MM` format** (e.g., `11:00`, `21:45`).

 ## 🚀 Future Plans